How to Include Pandemic-Related Remote Work Achievements on Your Resume

 But, HR found a way to reach them.
 Many companies provided support services to their employees and pivoted to virtual interviews and training sessions to maintain social distancing.
 In some cases, HR professionals also had the difficult task of shuffling departments, reassigning duties, and unfortunately, eliminating positions to protect the bottom line.

 By taking on these tough tasks, you helped your company weather the storm.
-Your achievements can be stated like this:
+Your pandemic work achievements can be stated like this:

 - Supported 100+ employees through common COVID-19 challenges, including developing flexible scheduling and providing mental health resources